gaqzi/reflections/content/python/internals_of_functools_wraps.md

     print(add.__name__)
 ```

-Here, I've defined a simple logging decorator that's wrapping the `add` function.
-The `add` function has its own type annotations and docstring.
-So, you'd expect the **docstring** and **name** of the `add` function to be printed when the above snippet is executed.
+Here, I've defined a simple logging decorator that wraps the `add` function.
+The function `add` has its own type annotations and docstring.
+So, you'd expect the **docstring** and **name** of the `add` function to be printed when the above snippet gets executed.
 However, running the script prints the following instead:

 ```
 Internal wrapper.
 wrapper
 ```

-This is surprising and probably not something you'd want.
+This is surprising and probably not something you want.
 If you pay attention to the function `wrapper` in the `log` decorator, you'll see that the identity properties of the `wrapper` function replace the identity properties of the wrapped function `add`.
 This can easily be avoided by decorating the `wrapper` function inside the `log` decorator with the `functools.wraps` decorator:

 ```python